GyverLibs/TimerMs/README_EN.md

 - Connecting a handler function
 - Reset/Start/Restart/Stop/Pause/Resume
 - Ability to force timer overflow
+- Ability to stop automatically after certain executions in the period mode
 - Return of the remaining time in ms, as well as arbitrary units of 8 and 16 bits
 - Several functions to get the current timer status
 - The algorithm keeps a stable period and is not afraid of millis() overflow